Futarimiti/json-fmt/README.md

 #### `arrayPaddingSpaceN :: Int`

-defines number of spaces used as paddings for a non-empty array;
+number of spaces used as paddings for a non-empty array;
 also affects number of spaces after every entry-separating comma, if multilined.

 `arrayPaddingSpaceN = 1`